mongodb-university/atlas_starter_python/README.md

 ### 1. Download the Repository

 To get started with this sample project, download this repository to your programming environment.
-You can close this project using Git version control:
+You can clone this project using Git version control:

 ```